Yong Jae Lee

 About this article

-This article was written and reviewed by the Kiwi Lunchbox editorial team β parents, home cooks, and nutrition-conscious writers based in New Zealand.
-We aim to provide practical, evidence-based lunchbox guidance aligned with New Zealand's healthy eating guidelines.
+This article was written and reviewed by Yong Jae Lee, a Senior Product Designer and parent based in Auckland.
+Kiwi Lunchbox is a solo project β every article is researched, tested at home with my own kids, and aligned with New Zealand's healthy eating guidelines.
 If you spot an error or have a suggestion, please contact us.